fabvio/fabvio.github.io/_pages/about.md

 Previously, I was a co-tutelle PhD at Vislab/Ambarella, located in Parma (Italy) and Inria [Astra-vision team](https://astra-vision.github.io/), in Paris (France), where I was supervised by [Raoul de Charette](https://team.inria.fr/rits/membres/raoul-de-charette/).

-I am currently working on large scale diffusion models for image generation, and continual learning.
+I am currently working on large scale diffusion models for image generation, and self-supervised learning.
 During my PhD, my research focused on generative adversarial network models, in particular for modeling adverse weather and low-light scenarios.